 Her ugly pig eyes glared through the slits of her helmet.
-She brandished a five-foot-long spear, its barbed metal tip flickering with red light.
-Her siblings had only the standard-issue bronze swords-not that that made me feel any better.

-They charged across the stream.
+She brandished a five-foot-long spear, its barbed metal tip They charged across the stream.
 There was no help in sight.
 I could run.
 Or I could defend myself against half the Ares cabin.

-I managed to sidestep the first kid's swing, but these guys were not as stupid the Minotaur.
+I managed to sidestep the first kid's swing, but these guys flickering with red light.
+Her siblings had only the standardissue bronze swords-not that that made me feel any better. were not as stupid the Minotaur.
 They surrounded me, and Clarisse thrust at me with her spear.
 My shield deflected the point, but I felt a painful tingling all over my body.
 My hair stood on end.
 My shield arm went numb, and the air burned.
 Electricity.
 Her stupid spear was electric.
-I fell back.
+I fell back. his sword and I hit the dirt.